EricSchles/line_count/README.md

 #To use:

-python line_count/run.py [list of root directories]
+python line_count/counter.py [extension] [list of root directories]

 specific examples:

-python line_count/run.py ~ /mnt/hfgs/
+python line_count/counter.py .py ~ /mnt/hfgs/

-python line_count/run.py
+python line_count/counter.py .py
 --if no directory is passed in home directory is run by default